Menu

 Assault

-Many people believe that assault refers only to a violent physical attack.
+Many people believe that the term assault refers only to a violent physical attack.
 However, under the Criminal Code, an act can be considered an assault even if there is no actual physical contact.
-However, words alone cannot be an assault.
-There must also be a gesture or some other action that leads to harm or the threat of harm.
+There are different types of assaults that depend on the circumstances.

-There are a number of offences that deal with assaults, depending on the nature of the assault, whether a weapon was used, and whether the victim was physically harmed.
-Sexual assault is a separate offence and is discussed separately here.
+There are a number of offences that deal with assaults.
+These depend on the nature of the assault, whether a weapon was used and whether the victim was physically harmed.
+To prove an assault, it is not necessary to show that there was actual force used or that the victim was physically harmed.
+Using minimal amounts of force against someone without their consent can be an assault.

 • intentionally applying force to a person, such as hitting, poking or shoving them